 The History of Bay Village, Ohio

 In 1778, the State of Virginia had made this part of the country its Northwest Territory during the Revolutionary War.
-New York, Pennsylvania, Massachusetts and Connecticut, however, also laid claim to the lands.
-Finally, because of all the confusion and the need for the 13 new United States to come to an agreement, all the states except Connecticut gave up its claims in 1780 and 1781.
-Connecticut refused to give up what it called its Western Reserve and, until Ohio became a state in 1803, this area belonged to Connecticut.
+New York, Pennsylvania, Massachusetts, and Connecticut, however, also claimed the lands.
+Finally, because of the confusion and the need for the 13 new United States to reach an agreement, all the states except Connecticut gave up their claims in 1780 and 1781.
+Connecticut refused to give up what it called its Western Reserve, and this area remained under Connecticut’s control until Ohio became a state in 1803.

 During its ownership, the Connecticut Land Company sold some of the land and gave many acres to Connecticut citizens who had lost their homes and farms during the Revolution.
 This area was called “The Firelands” because the people had lost their homes and barns to the fires of war.

-One of the members of the Connecticut Land Company was a surveyor named Moses Cleaveland.
+One member of the Connecticut Land Company was a surveyor named Moses Cleaveland.
 He and his friends made the trip on horseback from Connecticut in 68 days to the new land they had purchased.
 They arrived on the banks of the Cuyahoga River with their Indian guides in July, 1796.
-The party explored, surveyed and marked off land into townships five miles square.
+The party explored, surveyed, and marked off land into townships five miles square.

-The owners, Mr. Hubbard and Mr. Stowe, named it Dover Township after their home town of Dover, Connecticut, which was named because it looked similar to Dover, England, and, probably, because the cliffs along the lake looked like the high, white cliffs of England’s shore.
+The owners, Mr. Hubbard and Mr. Stowe, named it Dover Township after their hometown of Dover, Connecticut, which was named for its resemblance to Dover, England, and, probably, because the cliffs along the lake looked like the high, white cliffs of England’s shore.

 Mr. Hubbard and Mr. Stowe never came to the lands they owned; they left it to their sales agents to sell the farm lots to new settlers.

 After returning home to Vergennes, Vermont, in 1807, he bought Lot 95 on the Lake Erie shore at the mouth of a creek.
-Two years later, at age 52, with his wife, five sons and three daughters, and all their belongings packed into a covered wagon, they set out for the eight-week walk to their new home.
+Two years later, at age 52, with his wife, five sons, and three daughters, and all their belongings packed into a covered wagon, they set out for the six-week walk to their new home.

 The Cahoon family stopped their wagon on the morning of October 10, 1810, near a bubbling little creek.
 Cahoon, a miller by trade, had picked the land knowing he would need waterpower to turn his mill.

-That same afternoon, after righting a spilled wagon in the Rocky River, Asahel Porter and his family, together with his 17-year-old brother-in-law, Reuben Osborn, arrived from New York and claimed Lot 94 to the west.
+That same afternoon, after righting a spilled wagon in the Rocky River, Asahel Porter and his family, together with his 17-year-old brother-in-law Leverette Johnson, and fellow traveler Reuben Osborn, arrived from New York and began claiming their respective lots.

 By 1818, the Cahoons had built a large, five-bedroom frame house on a grassy hillside above the creek.
 Joseph called it the most beautiful spot in America.
-The house stands today as the Rose Hill Museum, filled with Cahoon and other early settlers’ memorabilia.
+The house stands today as the Rose Hill Museum, filled with memorabilia from the Cahoons and other early settlers.

-The Cahoon family barn, built in 1882, was converted in the 1930s to a community center, which serves the community today.
+The Cahoon family barn, built in 1882, was converted in the 1930s into a community center that continues to serve the community today.
+In 2010, the Bay Village Historical Society partnered with local activists to place a reproduction cupola atop the Community Center.

 The first schoolteacher was Betsy Crocker, age 14, who began teaching in 1816 in a log schoolhouse on the lakeshore at Bassett Road.
 After a fire destroyed the log building, a wooden frame schoolhouse was built near the same spot in 1830.
 A red brick schoolhouse replaced that in 1869 and operated for 72 years.
 Most children went no further than the sixth grade.